suncasa/suncasa-src/DataBrowser/EvtBrowser/README.md

 # EvtBrowser
-A interactive tool for browsing radio spectral imaging data (panel0)
+A interactive page for selection of radio observation events